 The following model policy is designed to provide a framework for your school's policy.
 It should be adapted to make it relevant to your setting and any particular local safeguarding issues you may be dealing with.
 School-specific information should be added e.g. information about the curriculum (including information about Relationships Education, Relationships and Sex Education and Health Education) and the school's monitoring and evaluation procedures.

 Education Safeguarding Team

-The model policy has been revised to reflect these changes to the statutory guidance as outlined below.
+Summary of changes - June 2024: The model policy has been revised to reflect these changes to the statutory guidance as outlined below.